Wisdom cries aloud in the street,

-Some will say, no doubt, that the abandonment of these areas has been, to some degree, been forced upon evangelicals, along with "conservatives" of all stripes.
+Some will say, no doubt, that the abandonment of these areas has been, to some degree, forced upon evangelicals, along with "conservatives" of all stripes.
 The work of Jonathan Haidt (here's his TED talk) and others may be instructive here.
 But this strikes me as an excuse--if we valued these areas as highly as we seem to value, say, business and MBA programs, we would find ways to pursue them.
 Furthermore, the earlier abandonment that Noll identified may be a contributing factor to the current ideological homogeneity of many university departments that Haidt identifies.
 In any case, we need correctives and not excuses.

 So what does all this have to do with Proverbs 1:20-22?

 This passage extols the value of wisdom and knowledge, and the disvalue of naiveté and the arrogance of the scoffer.
 Wisdom is personified as a woman who stands in the busiest place in the city--the marketplace--and calls out to the masses.
-She calls them naive and stupid (the meaning of the Hebrew term translated "simple"), lovers of arrogance and mocks of what they don't understand.
+She calls them naive and stupid (the meaning of the Hebrew term translated "simple"), lovers of arrogance and mockers of what they don't understand.
 Instead of being like this, they should seek wisdom, knowledge, and understanding.

 Those familiar with the book of Proverbs will know that "the fear of the Lord is the beginning of wisdom" (or knowledge; see Proverbs 1:7 & 9:10); but it would be a mistake to infer from this that a godly wisdom or knowledge consists in nothing but fearing the Lord.
 The fear of the Lord is the beginning, not the entirety, according to Proverbs.
 Indeed, the Hebrew term translated 'knowledge', dahath, is used of both theoretical and practical knowledge and skill.
 In the fear of the Lord, one seeks to acquire the knowledge and skill that will be required for discernment and judgment in the life one must lead.
 This will include learning to think and reason well, and learning whatever facts are relevant to the judgments one must make.